scthakuri/django-filehub/README.md

 ### Serving Media Files in Production

 In production, use a web server like **Nginx** or **Apache** to serve media files efficiently.
 Ensure the `MEDIA_ROOT` directory is properly configured.

-## Usage
- - Install and configure the app as described above.
- - Add the necessary `MEDIA_ROOT` and `MEDIA_URL` in your settings.
- - Use `ImagePickerField` and `ImagePickerWidget` in your models and forms for advanced file selection capabilities.

 ## Contributing
 Contributions are welcome!
 If you'd like to report issues, suggest new features, or contribute to the development, please submit a pull request or open an issue.